gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

 codec (typically a Webex Codec Pro) and the second one to the auxiliary codec (typically a Webex Codec Plus) which in turn has it's HDMI 1 video output connected to the main codec into it's HDMI 2 input.
 If you only have one Webex Codec and will not be trying to use 2 QuadCams,  you can just use one of the macros ('main_codec_macro.js') on that codec to control any allowed combination 4K PTZ cameras, a Cisco SpeakerTrack 60 camera array or a QuadCam camera.

+This sample also includes the GMM_Lib macro that is needed for compatibility with the USB Mode V3 Beta macro.
+Version 3.0.6 of that macro is also included but if you have a newer version you can use that one instead.
+More details on the USB Mode V3 macro can be found here:

+NOTE: Even if you do not plan on installing and using the USB Mode V3 macro, you do need to install the GMM_Lib macro on the main codec.
+To do so, just create a new macro called "GMM_Lib" and copy the contents of the GMM_Lib.js file in this repository to it.
+Save it but do not turn it on; it is just a library that the main_codec_macro loads.

 You can find technical drawings and connection diagrams for the most common scenarios supported by this macro here:
 [Boardroom_2_0_System_Drawing_REV_3.pdf](Boardroom_2_0_System_Drawing_REV_3.pdf)